Spikebench: An open benchmark for spike train time-series classification: Materials and methods

-Suppose we are given a dataset containing data from several mice each recorded multiple times with a large number of neurons captured in each recording.
-For each recorded neuron, we have a corresponding spike train captured over a certain period of time (assuming that the preprocessing steps like spike sorting or spike extraction from fluorescence traces were performed beforehand).
-The number of spikes within each train is going to be variable from train to train, so vectors of spike times for each neuron would have different length.
-A natural way to standardize the length of spike-train-vectors would be dividing the full spike train into chunks of $N_{\text{size}}$ spike times, where $N_{\text{size}}$ is fixed for each chunk.
-The chunks can be can be produced by moving a sliding window across the spike-timing-vector.
-Thus, each neuron would contribute a different number of spike-timing-chunks depending on its average firing rate.
-To remove the trend component from each chunk, differencing can be applied to get the ISI-series representation of the spike train chunk.
-Here we used a classical cross-validation strategy \cite{friedman2001elements} whereby the data is split into two parts: i) training data that is used to fit the parameters of a machine learning model and ii) testing (validation) data used to evaluate the model fitted on training data.
-A simple approach is to take the whole dataset of shape $[N_{\text{chunks}}, N_{\text{size}}]$ with corresponding class labels and perform the train-test subset split for classification quality assessment.
-However, it would lead to an overly-optimistic estimate of the algorithm's performance, because similar ISI-series chunks coming from the same neuron/experiment/animal can become a part of both train and test datasets.
-A more accurate validation scheme would be to first split animal IDs/experiments/neurons into train and test subsets, so that test prediction is performed on a neuron/experiment/animal not present at all in the train set.
-After this splitting by spike-train ID is done, one could generate fixed length chunks of spiking activity within each subset.
-When splitting the data into training and testing subsets we made sure that neuron IDs do not overlap between data subsets.
+Suppose we are given a dataset containing data from several animals each recorded multiple times with a large number of neurons captured in each recording.
+For each recorded neuron, we have a corresponding spike train captured over a certain period of time (assuming that the preprocessing steps like spike sorting or spiking time inference from fluorescence traces were performed beforehand).
+The number of spikes within each spike train is going to be variable.
+A natural way to standardize the length of spike-train sequences would be dividing the full spike train into chunks of $N$ spike times, where $N$ is fixed for each chunk.
+We produce these spike train chunks for all datasets by moving a sliding window of a fixed number of spikes across each single-neuron spike train.
+Each window will thus contain the same number of spikes (and hence ISIs) but vary in time duration.
+To summarize, the preprocessing pipeline for all datasets is as follows